 A Self-Directed IRA is not a term you will find anywhere in the Internal Revenue Code (IRC).
 In other words, the IRS does not define what a self-directed IRA is.

-With your Self-Directed individual retirement account, you decide when to buy, sell and what investments you wish to make.
+With your Self-Directed individual retirement account, you decide when to buy, and sell and what investments you wish to make.
 As a result, you better diversify your retirement portfolio and gain the ability to invest in asset classes you feel confident about.

 Why Choose a Self-Directed IRA?

 This type of IRA allows investors to use their IRA funds to make diverse investments.
-Many IRA investors believe they can only use an IRA for traditional investments, such as bank CDs, the stock market or mutual funds.
-Fewer investors know that the IRS permits investments like real-estate to be held inside individual retirement accounts.
+Many IRA investors believe they can only use an IRA for traditional investments, such as bank CDs, the stock market, or mutual funds.
+Fewer investors know that the IRS permits investments like real estate to be held inside individual retirement accounts.

-The two main advantages of using a Self-Directed IRA to make investments is that you can invest in what you know, and all the income and gains are tax-deferred or tax-free in the case of a Roth Self-Directed IRA.
+The two main advantages of using a Self-Directed IRA to make investments are that you can invest in what you know, and all the income and gains are tax-deferred or tax-free in the case of a Roth Self-Directed IRA.